-Some devices may always need to be authenticated (whitelist), and some may always have to be blocked (blacklist).
+Some devices may always need to be authenticated (included on a whitelist), and some may always have to be blocked (included on a blacklist).
 Device disposition can be determined at the time of authentication through the RADIUS server; however, for convenience, MAC authentication filters can be configured on ICX devices and applied to appropriate ports so that the ports are pre-authenticated (excluded from authentication based on MAC address).